-Towcester will on the 02/09/17 stage the inaugural running of the Greyhound Welfare Graded Greyhound Derby Final with a winner's purse of £10,000 making it the richest graded race in England.
+Towcester recently staged the inaugural running of the Greyhound Welfare Graded Greyhound Derby Final 02/09/17 with a winner's purse of £10,000 making it the richest graded race in England.
 In Ireland the most valuable graded race is the Lee Strand 500 held at Tralee with a first prize of €9,000.

 Puppy and Veteran races are represented by a standard prefix: (P) = Puppy and (V) = Veteran.
 Famous races include the Senior's Derby - (Peterborough).

 Other types of racing grades that can take place during a meeting include: (KC) = Kennel Championships, (KS) = Kennel Sweepstakes, (IT) = Intertrack Racing, (Hcp) = Handicap Racing and the extremely rare (QS) = Quickstakes - 2 or 3 semi-finals take place with the final held at the same meeting.